phillipsja/react-redux-1/README.md

 instances were.
 I removed one of them (the one indicated by npm ls that was not needed) and that seems to have resolved the issue.

-- some simple casing changes in file names.
+- some simple casing changes in file names:
 In the tutorial, some files are named with camel case (e.g. "simpleAction.js") but are import as "SimpleAction"; maybe the casing was resolved in some other version of react, or maybe its a setting.
 Anyways, I just changed the names to cameCase.